AaltoSciComp/scicomp-docs/triton/tut/gpu.rst

    * Select a certain type of GPU with e.g. ``--constraint='kepler'`` (see :doc:`the quick reference for names <../ref/index>`).
    * Monitor GPU performance with ``sacct -j <jobID> -o comment -p``.
+   * For development, run jobs of 4 hours or less, and they can run quickly in the ``gpushort`` queue.
    * If you aren't fully sure of how to scale up, contact us :doc:`Research Software Engineers </rse/index>` early.